 Deduplication

-Multiple layers prevent redundant work:
+Multiple layers prevent redundant work during the crawl:

 - Task-level: FNV-1a hash prevents duplicate task enqueueing